 Support at Court

-Support at Court launched in March 2020 and provides free help and guidance to people attending a First Hearing Dispute Resolution Hearing (FHDRA), the first court hearing to deal with disputes between separated parents about their children.
-Law Students offer a free drop in service, providing support and assistance to court users who do not have legal representation.
+Support at Court began in March 2020, offering free help and guidance to individuals attending a First Hearing Dispute Resolution Appointment (FHDRA).
+This is the initial court hearing for disputes between separated parents regarding their children.
+Law students provide a free drop-in service, offering practical support and assistance to court users who do not have legal representation.

 Role of student volunteers